-- BOAT Crucero Red Sea Blue Force 3
+- BOAT Cruise Red Sea Blue Force 3

 Day 1 (Saturday) Hurghada: Arrival and assistance at the airport of Hurghada.
 Luggage pick-up.
 At the indicated time, transfer to the port of Hurghada or Port Ghaleb.
 Board in the RED SEA BLUE FORCE 3, welcome cocktail and presentation of the boat and crew.
 Distribution of cabins.
 Overnight on board.

 Day 2º to 7º (Sunday to Friday) DIVING CRUISE “TOP RED SEA” ROUTE: diving cruise on a full board basis (including water .
 3 meals) and daily plan of dives.
 The most prominent diving points will be Big Brother, Small Brother, Ras Mohamed, SS Thistlegorm, Salem Express and Safaga Reefs.
-(In the outer islands regulations prohibit night diving).
+(Due to the outer island regulations night dives are forbidden).

 Friday afternoon/evening, arrival at port.
 Dinner and overnight on board.

 Day 8 (Saturday) HURGHADA OR PORT GHALEB: Disembark in Port Ghaleb or Hurghada.
 Transfer to the hotel in Hurghada.
 Day of rest to remove residual nitrogen.
-Free time to enjoy the local environment, make purchases and/or optional tours in the area.
+Free time to enjoy the local environment, shopping and/or optional tours in the area.
 Dinner and overnight at the hotel.
 Lunch not included

 Day 9 (Sunday) Hurghada: at the scheduled time, transfer to the airport.